 $7.99 $2.75 p/m | 65% off

-Hostgator delivers an impressive range of products ranging from domains to dedicated servers at very competitive prices and backed by a 99.9% uptime guarantee.
+Hostgator delivers an impressive range of hosting services, ranging from domains to dedicated servers at very competitive prices and backed by a 99.9% up time guarantee.
+This applies as much to their specialist hosting as any of their other hosting options.

 - Hostgator Hatchling Plan - $2.64/month

-This popular web host is a respected and professional operation that's been in business for over 15 years, with an impressive array of plans on offer including shared hosting, which starts from just a few dollars per month.
+InMotion Hosting is a popular web host that's been in business for over 15 years, with an impressive array of plans on offer including reseller hosting.

 EXCLUSIVE InMotion Power Plan | 60% off